Popular Subject Areas

 - Transcript Information

-- The transcript from the University of Economics, Prague will reflect U.S. grade equivalency recommendations and U.S. semester credit recommendations.
-Please be in touch with your home university regarding credit transfer for this program
+- The transcript from the Prague University of Economics and Business will reflect U.S. grade equivalency recommendations and U.S. semester credit recommendations.
+Please be in touch with your home university regarding credit transfer for this program.

 Support & Funding